chrisyue/mala-demo/README.md

 - `VideoManager`, which implements `Chrisyue\Mala\Manager\VideoManagerInterface`

-They are located in `src/AppBundle/Manager`, except `VideoManger`, because `VideoManager` is only used to fetch videos, which is much like a `EntityRepository` in a Symfony + Doctrine project.
+They are located in `src/AppBundle/Manager`, except `VideoManger`, because `VideoManager` is only used to fetch videos, which is much like a `EntityRepository` in a typical Symfony + Doctrine project.

 So `VideoRepository` implements the `Chrisyue\Mala\Manager\VideoManagerInterface` instead of `VideoManager`.
 It's located in `src/AppBundle/Entity`